 No, students can only be on one pending list.
 This means that if you choose another plan for which you are placed on the pending list, you will be removed from the first one.
 Plan selection ends on May 23.
 If you do not participate in plan selection you run the risk of not getting into the plan of your choice.
 It is critical that you are automatically accepted into a plan before the Plan selection period ends.
 Otherwise, you will not be able to register in your classes in July.

 Following the Plan Selection process on SOLUS, departmental administrators will manually review all students on their pending lists.
-If a department accepts you from their pending list, your plan will be changed immediately.
+If a department accepts you from their pending list, your plan information in SOLUS will be updated and a new entry denoting the change will be recorded on your SOLUS record and transcript.

 REMEMBER: Departments will be reviewing their pending lists until June 6th so you may not see a change to your plan until after that date.